nexudx/ansible-seedbox/readme.md

 # ansible seedbox

-WIP ansible plabook for setting up rtorrent and rutorrent
+ansible playbook for setting up rtorrent and rutorrent on ubuntu 16.04

 ## Built with:
 | Package | Version | Location |